-This also a great starter kit that is easy to install with plug and play cables with a pre-attached cable on the solar panel.
+This is also a great starter kit that is easy to install with plug-and-play cables with a pre-attached cable on the solar panel.

 5. Solperk 12V Solar Panel Trickle Charger

 It is weatherproof and is covered with a durable ABS plastic case.
-It has built-in blocking diode to prevent reverse charging and battery reverse discharging.
-Blue indicator lights up when charging.
+It has a built-in blocking diode to prevent reverse charging and battery reverse discharging.
+The blue indicator lights up when charging.
 The product is light and easy to install for inexperienced people

 How to Use a Solar Car Battery Charger